 The Fulbright New Zealand Graduate Award FAQs document answers many common questions about our awards:

-For further information, contact our graduate awards Programme Manager, Kara Wood – firstname.lastname@example.org / (04) 494 1504
+For further information, contact Programme Manager for this award, Kara Wood – firstname.lastname@example.org / (04) 494 1504

 Fulbright New Zealand has Campus Advisers stationed on all major New Zealand campuses.
 Our Advisers are all Fulbright alumni who are available to discuss their exchange experiences with students and staff, as well as to give basic information about our awards.